RaphielGang/Telegram-Paperplane/README.md

 ## Getting your own userbot up and running:

-**Carfully read this entire guide before cloning so you don't end up getting stuck.
+**Carefully read this entire guide before cloning so you don't end up getting stuck.
 When followed properly you'll end up with your userbot up and running after following it.**

+## A big note for humans : Please don't push your config.env and userbot.session to GitHub directly, Please, can you not

 ## Automated Method: